urbit/docs/docs/talk/architecture.md

   ==                                                    ::
 ```

-At the heart of every message lies a `speech` that describes the message contents.
+At the heart of every message lies a `speech` that describes the message body.
 There's a large number of different speech types, from simple text messages to parsed URLs, Hoon expressions and more.
-Thought the system strives to accommodate all use cases, the `%ext` speech type provides some extensibility for applications that feel their needs aren't covered.
+Thought the system strives to eventually accommodate all use cases, the `%ext` speech type provides extensibility for applications that feel their needs aren't covered.

 ```
-++  statement  {wen/@da boq/bouquet sep/speech}         :<  when this
+++  statement  {wen/@da boq/bouquet sep/speech}         :<  when what body
 ++  bouquet    (set flavor)                             :<  complete aroma ++  flavor     path                                     :<  content flavor
 ```

-Message contents are wrapped in a `statement` which specifies its timestamp and the `flavor` of its content, ¿¿¿ which can be used to filter out content they prefer not to see. ???
+Message bodies are wrapped in a `statement` which specifies the timestamp and  `flavor` of its content, the latter of which can in the future be used to filter out the kinds of content you personally do not wish to see.

 ```
 ++  audience   (map partner (pair envelope delivery))   :<  destination + state